 If your scroll bars don't look exactly like the ones in Figure 2-2 or work as described in the following list, don't worry.
-These are System Preferences you can configure to your heart's desire, which you can discover in Chapter 5.
+These are System Preferences you can configure to your heart's desire, as you discover in Chapter 6.